First Church of Christ, Scientist - Terre Haute, Indiana

 Email

-fccs.terrehaute@mail.com
+[email protected]

-This page Copyright 2022, by First Church of Christ, Scientist in Terre Haute, Indiana.
+This page Copyright 2025, by First Church of Christ, Scientist in Terre Haute, Indiana.
 All other works contained herein remain the property of their respective copyright owners.

-Photo used under Creative Commons from jeffdjevdet
+Photo from jeffdjevdet

 • Welcome!